daostack/common-web/packages/common-firebase/README.md

 - yarn use:staging # connect to the staging backed in the cloud, yarn use:production will connect to the prodcution backend
 - yarn serve # run the functions locally, and connect to the backend

-To run both db adn functions locally:
+To run both db and functions locally:
 - mkdir firestore/data
 - yarn use:staging
 - yarn data:update # download the dta from staging database